The Rio Times I News in Rio de Janeiro, Brazil

 POLITICS

-By Lise Alves, Senior Contributing Reporter SÃO PAULO, BRAZIL – The government of Rio Grande do Norte announced on Monday a series of emergency measures...
+By Lise Alves, Senior Contributing Reporter SÃO PAULO, BRAZIL – Federal police in Brazil have issued a warrant for the arrest of billionaire businessman Eike...

 BUSINESS

-By Lise Alves, Senior Contributing Reporter SÃO PAULO, BRAZIL – Petrobras, the oil giant of Brazil, took to its website on Monday (January 23rd) to...
+By Lise Alves, Senior Contributing Reporter SÃO PAULO, BRAZIL – Not even the major sporting events, like the Rio Olympics and Paralympic Games in August...

 - Advertisement -